icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": " The value for the JSON name value does not pass LDH name [stdRdapLdhNameValidation]."
 }
 ```
-7. If the JSON name _unicodeName_ exists, the value shall pass the test Unicode name  [stdRdapUnicodeNameValidation] defined in this document.
+7. If the JSON name _unicodeName_ exists, the value shall pass the test Unicode name  [[stdRdapUnicodeNameValidation]][id-stdRdapUnicodeNameValidation] defined in this document.
 ``` json
 {
   "code": -12206,